Compass¶

 Tilting to the Line

-In this example case, the angle formed in 270 degrees.
-Note it down somewhere so that you don’t have to open the map and check it again and again.
+In this example case, the angle formed is 270 degrees.
+Note it down somewhere, so that you don’t have to open the map and check it repeatedly.

-• Having a detailed map : In this case, we used a simple plain map (it’s defenitly not a premade map 😉 ) , But in physical format, there are many detailed maps available.
+• Having a detailed map : In this case, we use a simple plain map (it’s defenitly not a pre-made map 😉 ), but in physical format, there are many detailed maps available.

 DetailedMap